linqueta/salesforce-soql-query/README.md

 ## Using

-For querying Salesforce using SFDCQuery library, you will need to define a Client and if you want, you can parse or print the query response
+For querying Salesforce using SFDCQuery library, you will need to define a Client and later, you can parse or print the query response

 ### Default Client